 In layman’s terms, the performance bond is guaranteeing that you are going to complete the contract without any problems.
 Below is a chart showing the parties to a performance bond and how they work.

 The Miller Act requires performance bonds equal to 100% of the contract amount to be issued on all Federal construction projects over $150,000.
 Most states and municipalities have adopted “Little Miller Acts” that require performance bonds on state and local projects as well.
 The performance bond in combination with the payment bond provide a means for protecting the project from mechanics liens of subcontractors and suppliers.

-Additionally, private owners may require performance bonds on their projects to keep them lien free as well.
-Also, Contractors may require performance bonds from their subcontractors to ensure that the work gets completed.
+Additionally, private owners may require performance bonds on their projects to make sure they get completed without additional costs.
+Also, Contractors may require performance bonds from their subcontractors as a way to manage risk and to ensure that the subcontract work gets completed.